In Japanese, there are several expressions that describe a state continuing.

 「気持ちはあのときのっぱなしです。」

-「っぱなし」 has a much narrower range
+「っぱなし」 has a more limited pattern

-It usually attaches to the stem of a verb.
+In many cases, it attaches to the stem of a verb.

 Examples